 When visiting Israel, day trips from Tel Aviv to Jerusalem will be a top priority.
 Many travelers find themselves based in Tel Aviv when visiting Israel.
 Because of Israel’s small size, Tel Aviv is a great place to stay.
-This is because it is Central Israel, and is close to Ben Gurion International Airport.
-Additionally, it is close to the beaches, and in the center between many destinations for day trips.
+This is because it is in the center of Israel, and is close to Ben Gurion International Airport.
+Additionally, it is close to many of Israel’s beaches, and in the center between many destinations for day trips.
 Jerusalem is equal to Tel Aviv in importance, but is fundamentally different and unique.
 Traveling between the two cities feels like stepping into two different countries, in different eras, rather than cities in the same small country and is a wondrous experience.

 How to Get There

 To get to your destination for your day trips from Tel Aviv to Jerusalem there are many options of transportation.
 If you have a car rental, avoid rush hour traffic, by leaving Tel Aviv to Jerusalem by 8 am, or after 10 am, because Israel’s highways, and popular inter-city travel is the perfect recipe for nightmarish traffic.
 Additionally, it is best to avoid driving back to Tel Aviv between 5 and 6 pm.
 With no traffic, the drive to Jerusalem from Tel Aviv should take no longer than 1 hour and 15 minutes.
 You will find that should you choose a guided tour of Jerusalem, they will also schedule the tours at times where they can avoid high traffic.